Zinc-30/aveqa/README.md

 The **training.py** would automatically go through the training and testing pipeline and generate the training and testing dataset

+After training, the training accuracy would be stored in the **training_metric.json** at the root directory.

 # Requirment
 Python 3.7